- How does hypnosis work?

 How many treatments will I need?

 The Cal Banyan 5-Path Method is a 5-step process.
 This does not mean you need only 5 sessions.
 Generally, it does take 5-6 sessions to relieve an issue.
 However, each client and their situation is different.
 Also, each client responds differently.
-Like most therapy, it cannot be said you will be “done” in ____ number of sessions.
+Like most therapy, it cannot be said you will be “done” in a certain number of sessions.
 A situation is healed, when the client is relieved of the symptoms that have been controlling their life.

 What is the difference between hypnosis and talk therapies?